Organization

 Labhya

-Gupta notes that while everyone wants children to be happy and successful, “the ‘how’ is not well-aligned for everyone.”
+Gupta notes that while everyone wants children to be happy and successful, “the ‘how’ is not clear for everyone.”
 To address this, Labhya continues to work with governments to strengthen evidence, expand reach, and normalize wellbeing as a daily part of learning.

-Each day, children in participating states attend a 30-minute wellbeing class, facilitated by regular public school teachers.
+Each day, children in participating states attend a daily wellbeing class, facilitated by public school teachers.
 The program is localized to each state, and co-created in partnership with teachers who help design contextualized, age-appropriate curricula in their own languages.
 Gupta explains that the approach builds both learning and emotional resilience: “When children feel less anxious, they tend to learn better.”

 Labhya’s work includes: